Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

  <img src="https://imgur.com/ZJL87cs.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 3.Create the Client VM (Windows 10) named “Client-1”.
 Use the same Resource Group and Vnet that was created in Step 1.
-Include the same region location.
-Use the same username (LabUser) and password if you want (for this lab, not a good practice for IRL).
+The client machine needs to be on the same virtual network as your Domain Controller to communicate properly.
+Include the same region location, to keep everything close and reduce latency.
+Use the same username (LabUser) and password if you want (not a good practice IRL).
 Click next, and go to the networking tab.
 In the virtual network make sure it is connected to AD Lab.
 Then create!
 </p>
 <br />
 4. Click on each VM, then check under VirtualNetwork/Subnet to see if they're connected to AD-lab
 </p>
 <br />
 5. Ensure Connectivity between the Client and Domain Controller Login to Client-1 with Remote Desktop, open command line and ping DC-1’s private IP address with ping -t <ip address> (perpetual ping).
 The ping should fail because the firewall on the DC is blocking traffic!
+This test checks basic network connectivity from the client to the domain controller and security settings.
+The initial failure is expected
 </p>
 <br />
 </p>